 As a result, the Company's revenues are subject to volatility beyond market-based fluctuations discussed in the investment management and administrative fees section above.
-For the three and six months ended December 31, 2018, the Company realized a decrease in its USGIF base advisory fee of \$176,000 and \$262,000, respectively, due to these performance adjustments.
-For the three and six months ended December 31, 2017, the Company realized a decrease in its USGIF base advisory fee of \$192,000 and \$308,000, respectively, due to these performance adjustments.
+For the three and nine months ended March 31, 2019, the Company realized a decrease in its USGIF base advisory fee of \$110,000 and \$372,000, respectively, due to these performance adjustments.
+For the three and nine months ended March 31, 2018, the Company realized a decrease in its USGIF base advisory fee of \$138,000 and \$445,000, respectively, due to these performance adjustments.

 Galileo may receive performance fees from certain clients when market appreciation or realized net gains exceeds established benchmarks.
 Performance fees are recognized when it is determined that they are no longer probable of significant reversal, typically on an annual basis.
-Galileo recorded performance fees of \$870,000 from these clients for three and six months ended December 31, 2018, and \$464,000 from these clients for three and six months ended December 31, 2017.
-The majority of the performance fees recorded in the current period are annual performance fees.
+Galileo recorded performance fees from these clients of \$870,000 for the nine months ended March 31, 2019, and \$464,000 for the nine months ended March 31, 2018.
+Galileo recorded no performance fees for the three months ended March 31, 2019, or 2018.
+The majority of the performance fees recorded in fiscal years 2018 and 2019 are annual performance fees.
+Due to changes in funds managed and new agreements in the second quarter of fiscal year 2019, these fees will be recognized on a quarterly basis going forward.
 The receipt of performance fees in the future is uncertain as the fees are dependent upon many factors, including market conditions.